 Also read: BBA or BCom: What to do after 12?

 M.Com and MBA are recognized among the most prestigious postgraduate programs in India and worldwide.
 Whether you want to explore a career in finance, or jump to marketing or entrepreneurship, you can choose between an MCom or MBA degree based on your interests and skill sets.

 Here’s why you should consider pursuing an M.Com degree:

 Massive scope for employment

-M.Com is a degree-based programme that assists students in establishing a career in a rapidly expanding corporate world.
-Aspirants for the business sector benefit from specialising in commerce courses.
+M.Com is a degree-based program that assists students in establishing a career in a rapidly expanding corporate world.
+Aspirants for the business sector benefit from specializing in commerce courses.
 The number of opportunities available after completing an M.Com degree is growing.
 M.Com degree holders have ample scope for jobs in the following sectors: